siddheshgunjal/slackker/CONTRIBUTING.md

 5. :arrow_heading_up: Push your new branch to your fork. (e.g. `git push username fix-issue-16`).

-6. :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `main` in this repository.
+6. :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `development` branch in this repository.

 Happy Coding! :star: